Man hospitalized after being shot outside Champaign business

 They ask any resident or business in that area that might have video surveillance to share it with them.

-The shooting is at least the 112th confirmed case of shots fired in the city this year.
+The shooting is at least the 112th confirmed report of shots fired in the city this year.

 Anyone with information can call Champaign police at 217-351-4545.
 Arrangements can be made for information to be shared privately.
-Anyone wishing to remain anonymous may also submit tips to Crime Stoppers by phone at: 217-373-8477; online at 373tips.com; or the “P3 Tips” mobile app.
+Those wishing to remain anonymous may also submit tips to Champaign County Crime Stoppers at 217-373-8477 or 373tips.com or via the free “P3 Tips” mobile app.